Restore a backup (RDBMS)

 It is critical that no Camunda components are running during the restore.
 Running components may propagate an incorrect cluster configuration, potentially disrupting cluster communication and data consistency.

-Step 3: Restore Zeebe from its backup
+Step 1: Restore Zeebe from its primary storage backup

 Persistent volumes or disks must not contain any pre-existing data before restoring Zeebe.
 If data exists from a previous deployment, it must be cleared first.